 During the recent FitBit Captivate conference, it dawned on me that some might think it’s all just a little too weird for them to participate.

 The typical corporate wellness program typically achieves a 20% participation rate.
 Are you wondering why everyone from your employer to your doctor is so interested in how much, when and why you move?
 The main reason is that there are a lot of people in this country that are not moving enough to keep their bodies in good health.
 However, there is more to it.

 1/ 10,000 steps per day

 The number may seem a bit arbitrary but there is some science to it.
-The number of steps was developed by a Japanese physician, Y Hatano who developed an early version of the pedometer called Manpo-Kei and his research determined 10,000 steps to be the right number to maintain a healthy body based on energy consumed [calories] and expended [movement] each day.
+The number of steps was developed by a Japanese physician, Y Hatano who developed an early version of the pedometer called Manpo-Kei.
+His research determined 10,000 steps to be the right number to maintain a healthy body based on energy consumed [calories] and expended [movement] each day.

 Many corporate wellness programs start with just trying to make employees aware of their actual movement.
 What many who participate find is that they are not moving enough.
 We’re conditioned from an early age to sit still.
-Personal trainers, including Harley Pasternak now believe that people can get “lean in life” just by standing more and walking at least 10,000 steps/day which is about 5 miles/day.
+Personal trainers, including Harley Pasternak now believe that people can get “lean in life” just by standing more and walking at least 10,000 steps/day.
+That is about 5 miles/day.

 Some companies are implementing walking meetings, standing desks and treadmill desks as part of their wellness initiatives.
 All these changes may seem or feel a little weird until it becomes the cultural norm.

 2/ Lean isn’t enough